kmayerb/tcrdist2/docs/Installation.rst

 Installation
 ============

-tcrdist2 is a API-enabled toolkit for T-cell receptor analysis inspired by the TCRdist pipeline developed by Phillip Harlan Bradley, Jeremy Chase Crawford, and colleagues as part of a T-cell receptor epitope specificity analysis in Dash et al. Nature (2017).
+tcrdist2 is a API-enabled toolkit for T Cell receptor analysis inspired by the TCRdist pipeline developed by Phillip Harlan Bradley, Jeremy Chase Crawford, and colleagues as part of a T-cell receptor epitope specificity analysis in Dash et al. Nature (2017).